hyruuk/py300chess/README.md

   - Ensure that your EEG device or the fake EEG data generator is running.
   - Verify that the EEG data stream is correctly named and of type `'EEG'` in LSL.

-- **Insufficient Epoch Samples**

-  - Make sure that the EEG data acquisition thread starts before the flashing sequence.
-  - Verify that there is sufficient delay between starting data acquisition and generating markers to allow the buffer to fill.
-  - Check time synchronization between EEG data and markers.

-- **Timing Drift Issues**

-  - Ensure that the `run` method in `EEGDataAcquisition` uses precise loop timing with `time.perf_counter()`.
-  - Avoid arbitrary `time.sleep()` calls in the data acquisition loop.

 ## TODOs